Lazarus Instrumentality Expedition Guide for New World

 Location, Entrance, and General Information

 This Expedition is located directly North of the Settlement of Reekwater.
-Its in-game recommended level is 60, signaling that this is an endgame Expedition designed for characters who have reached Level 60 and have solid gear and a grasp of their role in an Expedition.
-As this Expedition is an endgame Expedition it can drop up to Gear Score 600 gear so we recommend waiting until your High Water Mark is approaching 600 before entering.
+Its in-game recommended level is 60, signaling that this is an endgame Expedition designed for characters who have reached Level 60.
+This Expedition is an endgame Expedition that can be a great way to increase your expertise to 600.
+It has a variety of drops, and it can also be used to get Sapphire Gypsum.

 The entrance to the expedition is located inside the arch pictured below.